tpummm/yandex-praktikum-projects/README.md

 # yandex-praktikum-projects
-Here are some data science projects accomplished in Yandex.Praktimum
+Here are some data science projects accomplished in Yandex.Praktikum

 Project | Description | Tools
 ------- |  ---- | ----